sihembtl/ChildSafety/README.md

  ## Global Presentation Of the Application

 The platform solve the parents problems , so they are the primarly users of this app where they can monitor the experience of their children with this new digital world , where they can protect them from innapropriate content, cyber bullying

+ ## Frontend Using Flutter

+ Using this new native technology the application can be used everywhere and offer more mobility especially with the chlidren and the new generation , for this reason we prefered to work with this technology

+ ## Backend Using Django

+ ## AI Detection